Koraytkn/Cine-Movie-DB/README.md

 for the database connection:

 .
-Inside the movie_db/movie_db/settings.py file there is the "DATABASES" section.
-Currently it has the credentials for the our local database server and 'HOST' 'USER' 'DATABASE' 'PASSWORD' 'NAME' fields need to be updated accordingly.
+Inside the movie_db/movie_db/settings.py file, there is the "DATABASES" section.
+Currently, it has the credentials for our local database server, and the 'HOST' 'USER' 'DATABASE' 'PASSWORD' 'NAME' fields need to be updated accordingly.

 ### Initialize Database
 .
-In order to manage a successfull connection to database and usage of the application the initialization of the tables and the triggers constitute a nonignorable importance
+In order to manage a successful connection to the database and usage of the application the initialization of the tables and the triggers constitute a nonignorable importance

 .
 Use the provided create_table.sql file to set up your database schema.